Family Arbitrator, Collaborative Solicitor, Accredited Family Mediator.

 Guidance and support for our prospective and current clients.

 During these uncertain times we continue to operate as normal as possible, including accepting new clients.
-We are classified as keyworkers and therefore continue our work advising and supporting clients and their families.
+We are classified as keyworkers and therefore continue our work advising and supporting clients and their families, including throughout any lockdowns as per government guidance.
 Family Courts will be open or operating remotely as an essential public service.

 We continue to offer our extremely popular remote appointments using videoconferencing technology such as Zoom or Skype, or by telephone should your prefer.